KarolS/millfork/docs/api/custom-platform.md

 * `default_code_segment` – the default segment for code and initialized arrays.
 Note that the default segment for uninitialized arrays and variables is always `default`.
 Default: `default`

+* `ram_init_segment` – the segment storing a copy of initial values for preinitialized writable arrays and variables.
+The segment cannot be `default`.
+See [the ROM vs RAM guide](./rom-vs-ram.md) for more information.
+Default: none.

 * `segment_NAME_start` – the first address used for automatic allocation in the segment.
 Note that on 6502-like targets, the `default` segment shouldn't start before $200, as the $0-$1FF range is reserved for the zeropage and the stack.